 Gina Ciganik, Chief Executive Officer, has been growing and scaling HBN’s vision since assuming the CEO role in 2016.
 Previously she served as Senior Advisor for Housing Innovation, establishing and leading the HomeFree initiative, an expansion of HBN’s healthy materials work into the affordable housing sector.
 Recognized as a national leader in transforming human and environmental health through strategic partnerships, innovative business practices, education, and leading-edge research, Ciganik has a proven track record of creating healthier spaces where we live, work, and play.
 Prior to HBN, she was Vice President of Housing Development at a Minneapolis-St. Paul area affordable housing development organization, where she spent two decades creating thousands of healthy, affordable homes.
 Her efforts culminated in the construction of The Rose, a 90-unit apartment building in Minneapolis that set a new national standard for healthy materials.

-Sarah Gilberg, Developer, has worked with HBN since 2006.
+Sarah Gilberg, Lead Developer, has worked with HBN since 2006.
 She is currently the lead developer for Pharos, HomeFree, and the HBN website.
 Sarah holds a BA in biology from Carleton College and an MBA from George Washington University.